 Following the advent of COVID- 19, attention was drawn to the role of vitamin D status in disease severity as the study of Brown et al. who related the higher mortality rate of COVID-19 in southern European countries to vitamin D deficiency in comparison to northern European [32] or the study of Llie et al. who examined the status of vitamin D in 20 European countries with cases and mortality caused by COVID-19.
 Their results revealed a negative correlation between mean levels of vitamin D and the number of COVID-19 cases in each country [33].
 Similarly, in a cohort study of 780 confirmed cases of COVID-19 in Indonesia, Raharusuna et al. revealed a considerable association between vitamin D deficiency and mortality even considering the other contributing factors as age, pre-existing comorbidity, and gender [34].
-In another study, Lau et al. assessed vitamin D levels in twenty COVID-19 patients admitted in the intensive care unit which demonstrated the evidence of vitamin D deficiency in 11 subjects supporting the association of vitamin D deficiency and COVID-19 severity [35].
+In another study, Lau et al. assessed vitamin D levels in twenty COVID-19 patients admitted in the intensive care unit which demonstrated the evidence of vitamin D deficiency and COVID-19 severity [35].